-- If it is summer, many residents' water usage increases both inside and out.
-More bathing, more laundry, filling swimming pools, watering lawns and gardens all add up to higher than normal water bills. - Undetected leaks can also cause one's bill to increase.
-Check your toilets and other plumbing fixtures including outside faucets and hose bibs.
-It may be necessary to have a plumber inspect your plumbing system. - For more information, please see the Common Causes of High Usage informational page on the City's website.
+If it is summer, many residents' water usage increases both inside and out.
+More bathing, more laundry, filling swimming pools, watering lawns and gardens all add up to higher than normal water bills.
+Undetected leaks can also cause one's bill to increase.
+Check your toilets and other plumbing fixtures, including outside faucets and hose bibs.
+It may be necessary to have a plumber inspect your plumbing system.

+For more information, please see the Common Causes of High Usage informational page on the City's website at www.cityofbellbrook.org/page/utilities_usage.